Database-Augmented Query Representation for Information Retrieval: Method

 where $r_{i, j}$ is the value of the $j$th attribute column of the $i$th row.
 Then, based on these attributes (the metadata), we derive their representation $\vq'$ with the encoder: $\vq' = \texttt{Enc}_a(\mathcal{A}; \theta_a)$, described below.

-\paragraph{Graph-Structured Set Encoding} We now turn to explain how to operationalize the encoding function $\texttt{Enc}_a(\cdot)$, which should effectively represent the diverse attributes $\mathcal{A}$ (over the relational database) into $\vq'$, to enrich the original query representation $\vq$ (as in Equation~\ref{eq:query_reformulation}).
-To accomplish this objective, one possible strategy is to concatenate all the attribute values, and then encode the concatenated value with the encoder or append it to the original query (before encoding), following the existing query expansion work~\cite{DBLP:conf/emnlp/ZhengHHH0Y20, Deng2021TowardPA, DBLP:conf/ecir/DholeA24}.
-However, despite their simplicity, these naïve expansion approaches have a couple of critical limitations.
-First, due to the large volume of data in the database, the number of attributes related to the query could be quite large, and it might be infeasible to encode their concatenated text with the encoder (due to its limited context length).
-In addition, the attributes do not have an inherent order (i.e., permutation invariant), making it arbitrary to determine the sequence in which they should be concatenated for encoding.
+\paragraph{Graph-Structured Set-Encoding} We now turn to explain how to operationalize the encoding function $\texttt{Enc}_a(\cdot)$, which should effectively represent the diverse attributes $\mathcal{A}$ (over the relational database) into $\vq'$, to enrich the original query representation $\vq$.
+To accomplish this objective, one possible strategy is to concatenate all the attribute values, and encode the concatenated value with the encoder or append it to the original query (before encoding), following the existing query expansion work~\cite{DBLP:conf/emnlp/ZhengHHH0Y20, Deng2021TowardPA, DBLP:conf/ecir/DholeA24}.
+However, these approaches have a couple of limitations.
+First, due to the large volume of data in the database, the number of attributes related to the query could be large, and it might be infeasible to encode their concatenated text with the encoder (due to its limited context length).
+Also, attributes do not have an inherent order (i.e., permutation invariant), making it arbitrary to determine the sequence in which they should be concatenated.